-Bank One remained engaged in 2024 towards its communities through its Community Action Relief and Empowerment (CARE) program.
-The CARE framework aims at strengthening and maintaining long-term relationships with its communities, while providing opportunities to the Bank's team members to participate in CSR activities focusing on financial inclusion, education and sustainable development.
-The Bank's Environmental and Social (E&S) Committee ensures the Bank's implementation of CSR initiatives and ensures that staff volunteering is encouraged.
+In 2024, Bank One remained engaged towards its communities through its Community Action Relief and Empowerment (CARE) programme.
+The CARE framework aims to strengthen and maintain long-term relationships with its communities, while providing opportunities to the Bank's team members to participate in CSR activities focusing on financial inclusion, education and sustainable development.
+The Bank's Environmental and Social (E&S) Committee ensures the Bank's implementation of CSR initiatives and ensures staff volunteering is encouraged.